 Should toddlers snack between meals?

-Yes, generally speaking, healthy balanced snacks can be a good idea as they offer another opportunity for toddlers to meet their daily nutrient requirements.
+Yes, generally speaking, healthy balanced snacks can be a good idea as they offer another opportunity for toddlers to meet their daily nutrient requirements and try new foods.
 Plus, toddlers have relatively small stomachs and appetites so they can’t take in a lot of food at one time and therefore need to be provided regular fuel throughout the day.

 Should I let my toddler graze?

 No, grazing on food all day is generally not recommended when it comes to establishing healthy eating habits.
-If a child is grazing all throughout the day, they can fill up easily and will be less likely to eat their food at meal times.
+If a child is grazing all throughout the day, they can fill up easily and will be less likely to eat their food at their main meal.

-What is the best way to transport snacks when on the go?
+What is the best way to transport toddler snacks when on the go?

-Now without further adieu, let’s move on to some fun and healthy snack ideas!
+Now without further ado, let’s move on to some fun and healthy toddler snack ideas!

 1. Rainbow Fruit Cups with Greek Yogurt Dip

 What goes together better than banana and nut butter?
-To make this healthy snack, slice a banana into 1/2 inch slices, top with thinly spread almond butter and a sprinkle of Hemp hearts!
+To make this healthy snack, slice a banana into 1/2 inch slices, top with a thin layer of peanut butter or almond butter and a sprinkle of Hemp hearts!
 If you want to make them nut-free, simply sub in sunflower seed butter, pumpkin seed butter or Wow butter instead of the nut butter.

 These energy bites pack a nutritious punch due to the addition of ground nuts, carrots and dates!
 The best part is, these little bites are naturally sweetened so no added sugar is required!

 This snack is so simple, but so tasty!
-Simply add frozen blueberries to cottage cheese and allow it to thaw in there for a few minutes to release all of those juices.
-The cottage cheese adds a nice dose of protein and calcium, while the blueberries provide the fibre.
+Simply add frozen blueberries to regular or Greek yogurt (or try cottage cheese) and allow it to thaw in there for a few minutes to release all of those juices.
+The yogurt adds a nice dose of protein and calcium, while the blueberries provide the fibre.
 Best snack EVER!

-These veggie muffins are perfect for toddlers because they’re bite-sized and packed with moisture and flavour!
+These veggie muffins are a great option for toddlers because they’re bite-sized and packed with moisture and flavor!
 There’s also no added sugar so you can feel good about serving them to your little one as a healthy little treat!